Are you looking for a way to show your most important posts at the top of your blog page so people can see them first?

 1. The Best Content (Pillar Articles) on Your Blog

-2. Critical Content by Time-relevancy
+2. Critical Content by Time-Relevancy

-Suppose you have announced a major product update via your blog, then you will want your users to see it as soon as possible.
+If you have announced a major product update via your blog, then you will want your users to see it as soon as possible.
 Similarly, if you are running a giveaway for a month, then you will want everyone to see it before it expires.

-Having said that let’s see how to easily make your posts sticky in WordPress.
+Having said that, let’s see how to easily make your posts sticky in WordPress.

-WordPress comes with built-in functionality to stick any post to the front page.
-All standard compliant WordPress themes support this feature and will highlight the sticky post on the front page or the blog page.
+All standard WordPress themes support this feature and will highlight the sticky post on the front page or the blog page.

 You can also make older posts sticky with the Quick Edit feature.

-After that, you will see the quick edit options including a sticky post checkbox at the bottom on the right side.
-You need to check the box and click the ‘Update’ button below.
+After that, you will see the quick edit options, including a sticky post checkbox at the bottom on the right side.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.

-David Andrew Wiebe says
+2. David Andrew Wiebe says

 Thanks for the tutorial!
 I had forgotten how to do this and needed a quick refresher.
 Worked like a charm.

-Cheryl Downes says
+3. Cheryl Downes says

 My (old) sticky post doesn’t show on the homepage or the category page.